J-Puls/react-tile-game/README.md

 ## What Is It?
 React Tile Game is a simple progressive web app built with React and React-Bootstrap.
 ## How To Play
-The goal of the game is to take turn selecting numbered tiles against a CPU opponent.
+The goal of the game is to take turns selecting numbered tiles against a CPU opponent.
 The game ends when all tiles have been selected, displaying a winner and giving the option to play again.
 ## Difficulty Settings
 <strong>Three difficulty settings are featured in this game.</strong></br>
 <strong>Easy:</strong>